hoyack/Documentation/CONTRIBUTING.md

 ## Semantic Versioning

 Whenever you push a release for work completed on a topic branch you _SHALL_ **version** it.
-This helps the **GrapeID** engineering team in the future to understand what stage the application is at, and will also help when integrating the application into package managers in the future. **GrapeID** follows software engineering _Best Practices_ and uses **Semantic Versioning**, which is a general template for developers within the industry to use and understand.
+This helps the **Carbon0** engineering team in the future to understand what stage the application is at, and will also help when integrating the application into package managers in the future. **Carbon0** follows software engineering _Best Practices_ and uses **Semantic Versioning**, which is a general template for developers within the industry to use and understand.
 Ultimately, versioning our application helps us keep track of what's been added or removed at any given point in time.
 Versioning will help our teams reference source code that has been added or fixed.

 ### Rules for Major, Minor, or Patch Release